ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 allow for key rotation and server maintenance.

 Client privacy depends on having each configuration used by many other Clients.
-It is critical prevent the use of unique Client configurations, which might be used to track of individual Clients, but it is also important to avoid creating small groupings of Clients that might weaken privacy protections.
+It is critical to prevent the use of unique Client configurations, which might be used to track of individual Clients, but it is also important to avoid creating small groupings of Clients that might weaken privacy protections.

 A specific method for a Client to acquire configurations is not included in this specification.
 Applications using this design MUST provide accommodations to